hongyusu/hongyusu.github.io/_posts/2015-10-19-spark-regression-models.md

 # External reading materials

+- Documentation about Spark MLlib can be found from [Spark official page](http://spark.apache.org/docs/latest/mllib-linear-methods.html).
 - Alex Smola has a very concise blog post about parallel optimization using stochastic gradient descent with title '[Parallel stochastic gradient descent](http://blog.smola.org/post/977927287/parallel-stochastic-gradient-descent)' :thumbsup:
 - NIPS paper '[Slow learners are fast](http://papers.nips.cc/paper/3888-slow-learners-are-fast.pdf)' from John Langford and coauthors is about SGD for multicore in online learning context.
 - NIPS paper '[Parallelized stochastic gradient descent](http://martin.zinkevich.org/publications/nips2010.pdf)' from martin Zinkevich is about minibatch multicore SGD.
 Basically, it is the one used in Spark.